How to Explain an Employment Gap on Your Resume

 Graduated: May 2016

-1. Be transparent: Acknowledge the gap in your employment history directly and briefly.
-Avoid being defensive or providing unnecessary details.
+• Be transparent: Avoid being defensive or providing unnecessary details.
 Employers appreciate honesty, so be straightforward about the reasons for the gap.

-2. Provide context: Briefly explain the circumstances that led to the employment gap.
-Whether it was due to personal reasons, career transition, further education, caregiving responsibilities, or voluntary work, provide a concise explanation that puts the gap into context.
+• Provide context: Whether it was due to personal reasons, career transition, further education, caregiving responsibilities, or voluntary work, offer a concise explanation that puts the gap into context.

-3. Highlight relevant activities: Emphasize any activities you pursued during the gap relevant to the job you're applying for.
-This could include freelance work, consulting projects, volunteer work, professional development courses, or personal projects.
-Focus on how these experiences have helped you develop skills or gain insights that apply to the position.
+• Highlight relevant activities: Emphasize any relevant activities you pursued during the gap, such as freelance work, consulting projects, volunteer work, professional development courses, or personal projects.
+Focus on how these experiences helped you develop skills or gain insights that apply to the position.

-4. Emphasize your transferable skills: Use your cover letter to highlight the transferable skills you've gained or enhanced during the employment gap.
-Explain how these skills make you a strong candidate for the position and demonstrate your ability to adapt and learn in different situations.
+• Emphasize your transferable skills: Explain how the transferable skills you gained during the gap make you a strong candidate for the position and demonstrate your adaptability.

-5. Focus on the positive: The cover letter should focus on your enthusiasm for the role and your eagerness to contribute to the company's success.
-Express your excitement about the opportunity and your commitment to making a positive impact.
+• Focus on the positive: The cover letter should focus on your enthusiasm for the role and your eagerness to contribute to the company's success.

-6. Demonstrate readiness to return: Assure the employer that you are fully prepared to re-enter the workforce and are committed to making a meaningful contribution.
-Express confidence in your abilities and your readiness to hit the ground running.
+• Demonstrate readiness to return: Assure the employer that you are fully prepared to re-enter the workforce and are committed to making a meaningful contribution.

-7. Customize your cover letter for each application: Tailor your explanation of the employment gap to each specific job application.
-Highlight the most relevant experiences and skills to the position and demonstrate how you are well-suited to excel in the role.
+• Customize your cover letter for each application: Tailor your explanation of the employment gap to each specific job application.

-2. Be honest: Be truthful about the reasons for the employment gap.
-Whether it was due to personal reasons, further education, travel, caregiving responsibilities, or a career transition, be transparent about it.
+2. Be honest: Whether it was due to personal reasons, further education, travel, caregiving responsibilities, or a career transition, be transparent about it.

-3. Focus on the positive: Emphasize what you learned and accomplished during the gap.
-Highlight any new skills you acquired, certifications you earned, volunteer work you did, or personal projects you pursued.
+3. Focus on the positive: Highlight any new skills you acquired, certifications you earned, volunteer work you did, or personal projects you pursued.
 Show how you used the time to develop yourself personally and professionally.

 4. Show initiative: Demonstrate that you were proactive during the gap period.
 Discuss any steps you took to stay connected to your industry, such as attending networking events, taking online courses, or participating in relevant projects.

-5. Stay confident: Remain confident and composed while discussing your employment history.
-Avoid appearing defensive or apologetic about the gap.
+5. Stay confident: Avoid appearing defensive or apologetic about the gap.
 Instead, focus on conveying your enthusiasm for the opportunity and readiness to contribute to the organization.

 FAQ